magneticio/vampkubistdocs/BASIC_TUTORIAL.md

 kubectl get destinationrule dest1 -n=kubist-demo -o yaml
 ```

-As youc an see a service and destinationrule have been created using the values defined in the destination yaml.
+As you can see a service and destinationrule have been created using the values defined in the destination yaml.
-More specifically the port has been used to set up the service, while the subsets have been used to create the destinationrule specificaiton.
+More specifically the port has been used to set up the service, while the subsets have been used to create the destinationrule specification.

 ## Gateway creation